jacvig/Processing-eBird-Data-with-R/README.md

 'Processing eBird data code.R'
 General code for working with your own eBird data.
 Includes downloading, cleaning, and visualising checklist data.

-'CreateATripReport.R'
+'CreateASpeciesList.R'
 Code for creating a species list for a specific region/hotspot.

-outputs
+outputs :
 This folder contains species lists for various locations.
 They are not needed for running the code.

-data
+data :
 This folder contains data files exported from eBird.
-They are not needed for running the code.
+To run the code, please use your own data or data that you have downloaded from eBird.

 ## Please note
 I am using eBird data to teach myself data processing and visualisation with R. Therefore, the code is only as robust as my experience.
-It will hopefully improve as I learn more about R.
+It will hopefully improve as I learn more.